PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 19:57:58
+Last updated: 2024-04-05 19:58:31
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman